Nekogram/files/src/README.md

 secondaryActionText: Channel
 secondaryActionLink: https://t.me/nekoupdates
 features:
-- title: Appearence
+- title: Appearance
   details: Use your avatar as drawer header background, use system emojis, let the status bar be transparent, and more.
 - title: Chats
-  details: Set sticker size, let folders be shown on the forward page, pause video automatically when switched to the background.
+  details: Set sticker size, let folders be shown on the forward page, and pause video automatically when switched to the background.
 - title: Translator
-  details: Translate messages and articles, with 5 translation engines to choose from.
+  details: Translate messages and articles, with multiple translation engines to choose from.
 - title: Experimental
-  details: Custom emoji font, unlimited pinned chats or favorited stickers.
+  details: Custom emoji font, unlimited pinned chats, or favorited stickers.
 footer: Copyright © 2022 NekoWorkshop ‧ Made with ❤️
 ---